Microtis arenaria

-Microtis arenaria, commonly known as the notched onion orchid, is a species of orchid endemic to south-eastern Australia.
+Microtis arenaria, commonly known as the notched onion orchid or pale onion orchid, is a species of orchid native to south-eastern Australia and New Zealand.
 It has a single hollow, onion-like leaf and up to sixty scented, crowded yellowish-green flowers.
 It is widespread and common, growing in a wide variety of habitats.

 Description

 Microtis arenaria is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, smooth, tubular leaf 300-800 mm long and 6-7 mm wide.
 Between ten and sixty yellowish-green, fragrant flowers are crowded along a flowering stem 350-600 mm tall.
 The flowers are 3-3.5 mm long and 2-2.5 mm wide.
 The dorsal sepal is egg-shaped, 2.5 mm long and wide with its tip turned slightly upwards.
 The lateral sepals are 2.5 mm long, about 1 mm wide with their tips rolled under.
 The petals are lance-shaped but curved, about 2 mm long, 1 mm wide and are held under the dorsal sepal.
-The labellum curves downwards and is 2-2.5 mm long, about 1.3 mm wide with scalloped edges and a notch at the tip between two prominent lobes.
+The labellum curves downwards and is 2-2.5 mm long, about 1.3 mm wide with scalloped edges and a shallow notch at the tip between two prominent lobes.
 There is an irregularly-shaped callus in the centre of the labellum.
-Flowering occurs from September to December.
+Flowering occurs from September to January.